ual/dataquick/ucb_documentation/data_processing.md

 Now that the data is loaded into Postgres, CSV extracts can be more easily generated using the command-line `psql /copy` tool.
 This writes the output of a SQL query directly to a CSV file, which allows data to be easily subsetted and fields to be joined from multiple tables.
 Many of the extracts were updated using this procedure in November 2014.

 Code is in the shell scripts named `extract_*.sh` under `maurer_code` in this repository, and CSV output is saved on Box.
-These "v2" sales and foreclosure extracts include geo fields from the current assessor table, for records that could be matched by property id.
+These "v2" sales and foreclosure extracts include geo fields joined from the current assessor table, for all the records that could be matched by property id.